 - You can warm it in a 200°F (93°C) oven for 20 minutes for a freshly baked taste.

-I’m so glad you enjoyed it, Amber!
+I’m so glad you liked it, Martha!